 Cross-Track Factor

-The cross-track factor CTF is an instrument to classify the sensitivity or precision of the selected leading line design.
-The cross-track factor is calculated as the ratio of the distance YD the navigator can detect with certainty that the vessel is not on the channel centerline, divided by the half-width of the channel expressed as a percentage.
+Cross-track factor CTF is a measure of sensitivity of a leading line.
+The cross-track factor is calculated as the ratio of the distance the navigator can detect with certainty that the vessel is not on the leading line yd, divided by the half-width of the channel expressed as a percentage.

-From equations (21) and (25) YD is:
+From equations (21) and (25) yd is: